SBOE Member District 6

 In 2005, Bahorich became the campaign manager for Dan Patrick during his first run for a state senate seat.
 She subsequently worked as the district director, campaign treasurer, and communications director for Sen. Patrick.
 Bahorich was named the Senate District 7 Volunteer of the Year in 2007.
 She also served as the 2010 Harris County Republican primary director, assigning polling locations and assembling election personnel for 885 precincts for primary and runoff elections.

-An active community volunteer, Bahorich is a member of the American Leadership Forum-Houston, Education Class 43 and Conservative Leaders of America.
+An active community volunteer, Bahorich is a member of the American Leadership Forum-Houston, Education Class 43 and Conservative Leaders for Education.
 The League of United Latin American Citizens (LULAC) has recognized Bahorich multiple times for her work with the community, including the 2017 State Director's Leadership Medal, 2018 Leadership Award, and the 2019 Consensus Builder Award.

 Bahorich received the Friends of Education Award from the Texas Computer Education Association (TCEA) on Feb.
 6, 2019.
 TCEA recognized Bahorich for championing the use of technology to transform teaching and learning and her advocacy for creating machine readable Texas Essential Knowledge and Skills (TEKS) to assist in the standardization of digital instructional material.